Lords of the Trident: Plan of Attack, A Very Lords of the Trident Christmas EPs (2013–2015)

-Frostburn, re:Quests (2015 - 2016)
+Frostburn, re:Quests (2015–2016)

-The band returned to producer Doug Olson for their third full-length album, Frostburn.
+The band returned to producer Doug Olson for their third album, Frostburn.
 Recording the majority of the album in late 2014, the band launched another Kickstarter campaign which raised $5,824 - almost double their goal of $3,000.
 In late 2014, the band was signed to the German record label Killer Metal Records.
 Frostburn was released on February 13, 2015, and became the band's best-reviewed release to date.
 In early 2015, Killius announced that he was leaving the band to enroll in medical school.
 Shortly thereafter, the lead guitar position was offered to Baron Taurean Helleshaar (Brian Koenig, formerly of Luna Mortis).

 On Christmas Day 2015, the band released re:Quests, an EP of cover songs suggested by Kickstarter donors.
 In early 2016, the band announced their first international tour, scheduled for a string of Canadian shows in summer 2016.
 In late 2016, Dr. Dante Vitus announced his departure from the band due to enrolling in medical school.
 The band announced a new drummer had been found in December 2016.